 Welcome to the Greenfield Community Farm, a project of Just Roots

-The Greenfield Community Farm is a diverse vegetable farm and education center started in 2012 by Just Roots.
+The Greenfield Community Farm is an inclusive and joyful place for our whole community: a diverse vegetable farm and education center, a community garden and center for engagement and deepening understanding for where our food comes from and how it is grown.
+The farm was started in 2012 by Just Roots.
 Our mission is to increase access to healthy local food by connecting people, resources, land, and know-how.
 We are located in the northern part of Greenfield, MA, about 3.5 miles north of the city center.
 Greenfield is located in Western Massachusetts, at the northern end of the Pioneer Valley, a significant agricultural region with a diverse community of vegetable, fruit, and livestock farms.

 The Land we farm is owned by the city of Greenfield.
 The 61 acre property was once the heart of the town’s “poor farm” and for decades since has been growing primarily hay and cow corn.
 The property consists of two crop fields, a pasture and woodland including a beautiful brook and the nearby Green River.